docker/docs/content/manuals/security/for-admins/hardened-desktop/air-gapped-containers.md

 {{< introduced desktop 4.29.0 "/manuals/desktop/release-notes.md#4290" >}}

-Air-Gapped Containers allows administrators to restrict containers from accessing network resources, limiting where data can be uploaded to or downloaded from.
+Air-gapped containers let you restrict containers from accessing network resources, limiting where data can be uploaded to or downloaded from.

 Docker Desktop can apply a custom set of proxy rules to network traffic from containers.
 The proxy can be configured to:

-- Allow network connections
+- Accept network connections
 - Reject network connections
 - Tunnel through an HTTP or SOCKS proxy